This is an excerpt from the Liberated Stock Trader Book and Training Course.

 Why do Booms and Busts occur?

 Take for example the famous DOTCOM boom of 2000.
 Greed surged into the marketplace on the misplaced belief that new Internet-based technology would fundamentally shift the market dynamics and business models of the future.
 Technology became fashionable and “Bricks and Mortar” businesses were perceived to be outdated and almost worthless.
 This paradigm shift meant that money poured into technology stocks at an unrepentant rate and money poured out of “Bricks and Mortar” stocks at an equal rate.

 The Price Earnings Ratio is the ratio of the Stock Price to its actual earnings.
 If a P/E Ratio is at 30 then it would take the company 30 years to earn back the share price.
 The higher the P/E ratio the higher the expectation that the stock will perform well in the future.
 You can also see the P/E ratio as a valuation of the worth of the stock if the P/E is 200 you are essentially paying 200 times the earnings capacity of the company.

 This was an all-time high and essentially indicated that the expectation of the market participants was completely unrealistic.
-By the time the inevitable correction completed the P/E Ratio for the S&P500 had halved to just over 20.
+By the time the inevitable correction was completed the P/E Ratio for the S&P500 had halved to just over 20.
 Much of the greed and hype was fueled by professional analysts and so-called market gurus.
 They became greedy and euphoric, a heady mixture.
-When everyone slowly began to realize that the huge profit expectations would not be met by the tech industry, the entire sector collapsed bringing with it other other industries, indexes & markets.
+When everyone slowly began to realize that the huge profit expectations would not be met by the tech industry, the entire sector collapsed bringing with it other industries, indexes & markets.
 The Tech Bubble had burst.

 How does this affect our investments?